 You’ll likely enjoy your food even more too!

 Getting a regular 8 hours of sleep will improve your appetite regulation.
 If your sleeping pattern is irregular or unfulfilling, going to sleep a little earlier is a great way of putting an end to those late-night munchies.

 9) Exercise Beforehand

 If you’re concerned about the health implications of your inevitable munchies, consider exercising before you get high.
-This could mean anything from hitting the gym to having a solo yoga session; it depends on what you enjoy.
+This could mean anything from hitting the gym to having a solo yoga session, depending on what you enjoy.

 Not only will you sleep better, but you’ll balance your appetite with a healthy level of physical exertion.
-In addition, the endorphins released by exercise will also contribute to an even more euphoric high!
+In addition, the endorphins released by exercise can contribute to an even more euphoric high!

 Which healthy snacks can help with the munchies?